kordastilab/ImmunoCluster/README.md

 <img src="README_files/figure-gfm/sample heatmap-1.png" style="display: block; margin: auto;" />

-## 3\.
-Dimensionality reduction and clustering
+## 3. Dimensionality reduction and clustering

 immunoCluster supports multiple different dimensionality reduction algorithms and has UMAP and tSNE functionality implemented below with the ability to downsample before running the algorithms.
-We run both UMAP and tSNE on selected lineage markers, downsampling to 1000 randomly selected cells per sample id ‘group’ metadata slot (selected by specifying a downsample\_grouping metadata slot) to reduce runtime.
+We run both UMAP and tSNE on selected lineage markers, downsampling to 1000 cells per sample id ‘group’ metadata slot (selected by specifying a downsample\_grouping metadata slot) to reduce runtime.
 The dimensionality reductions are stored in the reducedDimNames slot and any other dimensionality reduction, like PCA, can also be stored in the SCE object in parallel.